r4yan2/kittens/README.md

 ### Script-utils

 Is possible to run some script to pre-compute some data maps, store it into a csv file for later retrival

+### Debug-mode

+Is possible to run the engine in debug mode, using only a single core and sending output to terminal for easier debugging of newer methods

 ## Table of results